-If you need time off from work while you are recovering from your injuries, you can receive temporary total disability benefits.
-These benefits are two-thirds of your average weekly wages, up to a maximum set by state law each year.
-For 2016, the weekly maximum is $468.63.
+For 2022, the weekly maximum is $551.02.
 You will receive these benefits until you are able to return to work or until your doctor finds that your condition has improved as much as it is going to (this is called "maximum medical improvement").
 However, if neither has occurred, benefits will typically end after 450 weeks.

 If you are able to work while recovering from your injury, but you're earning less than you normally do, you can receive temporary partial disability benefits.
 These benefits are two-thirds of the difference between your average weekly wages before the injury and your wage-earning capacity after the injury, subject to the same maximum mentioned above.

 These benefits are available only for the most serious injuries, such as the loss of both hands, arms, feet, legs, eyes (or a combination of any of two of these body parts).
 Permanent total disability benefits are paid at the same rate as temporary total disability benefits, for a maximum of 450 weeks.

 If you have a permanent impairment, but you are not totally disabled, you can receive permanent partial disability benefits.
-These benefits are also two-thirds of your average weekly wage, subject to the same maximum as temporary disability benefits.
+For loss of use of certain body parts, you will receive two-thirds of your average weekly wage, subject to the same maximum as temporary disability benefits.

 You may also receive up to $5,000 for any serious disfigurement or scarring to your face or head.
 However, these benefits are discretionary and not available until at least one year has passed since the injury.